Building a vinyl record sleeve shelf.

 • Building

-How I managed to build a piece of wood with a groove in it.
+How I managed to build a piece of wood with a groove in it, sturdy enough to hold both light jazz and heavy metal.

 Not a lot of reflection here.
 Just a little story about building a shelf for holding vinyl records.
 In essence it is a piece of wood with a groove in it.
 It ‘should be relatively simple’ and ‘I have all the tools already’ are some of the clever things I’ve said before starting.